-If you have tragically lost a spouse, parent or child, you need to know that you have rights.
-You may be able to make a wrongful death claim that will pay for funeral costs, medical bills, your own mental suffering, and the income that your loved one would have earned.
-You need to talk to an Atlanta wrongful death lawyer.
+If you have tragically lost a spouse, parent, or child, you may feel understandably adrift and unsure of where to turn.
+However, you have rights.
+You and your family may be able to make a wrongful death claim that will pay for funeral costs, medical bills, your own mental suffering, and the income that your loved one would have earned.

+Speak with an Atlanta wrongful death attorney to get the help you need.
 Our attorneys are here for you.
-We have decades of experience and we know how to make the process as pain-free as possible—with a strong record of winning cases.
-Let us give you a free consultation to answer your questions and explain your rights.
-Call us at (404) 341-6555 or fill out the form to the right to get your free consultation today.
+We have decades of experience, and we know how to make the process as pain-free as possible – with a strong record of winning cases.
+Let us give you a FREE consultation to answer your questions and explain your rights.

 Wrongful death is a legal term for any fatality that was caused by someone’s intentional or careless behavior.
 Wrongful death claims are often based on “negligence.”
 Negligence means that someone wasn’t as careful as they should have been, and as a result, another person was injured or killed.
 Negligence is at the root of many deaths caused by car accidents and falls.

 But a wrongful death can happen in many other ways.
-Some of them include:
+Some of the elements that may qualify for an Atlanta wrongful death lawsuit include:

 - Defective construction